Social Work and Gerontology

 Gerontology Program Description

-The gerontology minor at Saint Mary’s College educates students about complex issues that equip them to respond constructively to the individual, family, community, societal, and global challenges of aging.
-Due to dramatic increases in the older population, graduates with a minor in gerontology have an advantage in the job market and are well prepared to make a difference in the world.
-This minor requires 15 credit hours and integrates well with requirements for most majors.
-A portfolio is required for completion of the minor.
+The gerontology minor at Saint Mary’s College educates students about complex issues of aging.
+Due to dramatic increases in the older population, graduates with a minor in gerontology have an advantage in the job market by being prepared to work with older adults across disciplines such as social work, nursing and healthcare, psychology, speech language pathology, business, marketing, music, etc. This minor requires 15 credit hours and integrates well with requirements in most majors.

 Study Abroad